Danab19/Hoodiez-Store/README.md

 * **User Interface Controls (UI):**
   A variety of controls (buttons, text fields, dropdowns) are implemented to enable smooth interaction with the system.

+* **Database Integration:**
+  All user and transaction data is stored in a database for reliable and organized data management.

 * **Exception Handling:**
   `try-catch` blocks are used to catch and display error messages via `MessageBox`, helping guide users when something goes wrong.